 Located in the Wangaratta Government Centre foyer, the Well Ageing Info Hub will provide information on health and community supports available to older people living in the Rural City of Wangaratta, and surrounding areas.

-The Well Ageing Info Hub will be staffed by friendly volunteers between 10am – 2pm on Tuesdays and Thursdays.
+The Well Ageing Info Hub will be staffed by friendly volunteers between 10am – 2pm on Thursdays.
 You can also email or phone the hub, and one of the volunteers will get back to you during hub opening hours.

 Well Ageing Vision & Engagement (WAVE)

 The Well Ageing Info Hub was established based on the feedback from the Well Ageing Vision and Engagement (WAVE) project, a large community consultation conducted in 2016/17.